Psych0101/hello-world/practice.md

-# this page is copied and pasted from the below page for learning how to use GitHub
+# This page is copied and pasted from the below page for only a purpose to learn how to use GitHub.

 https://github.com/jupyter/notebook/blob/master/README.md